 Amsterdam food tours go beyond the essential culinary experience to immerse you in the city’s culture.
 During these highly-rated tours, you enjoy delicious food and drinks from Amsterdam’s best restaurants and streets with a fun and informative guide leading the way.

 Amsterdam has numerous popular restaurants and a dynamic culinary scene.
-Most of the city center is packed with restaurants, cafes, and bars.
+Most of the city center has restaurants, cafes, and bars.
 Check out our list of the finest places to eat and drink in the Dutch capital.

 Amsterdam’s Foodhallen is a famous indoor food market in the Oud-west area of the Dutch capital.
 The Food Hall is constructed in a refurbished tram depot, offering a unique industrial feel.